 It sets forth a vision of an America true to its founding ideal of "E pluribus, unum" - from many, one, an America intent on meeting its challenges with a renewed spirit of individual and civic responsibility.
-An America ready to work, ready to listen, ready to lead, ready to
+An America ready to work, ready to listen, ready to lead, ready to move.

-The journey will be arduous, but it is well

 - The St. Louis Post-Dispatch

-of responsibility -

-acter, than giving our all to a difficult task."

-delivery, it seemed to disappoint.
-But to re-read

-Much was expected from Obama's inaugural

-■ Continued from p4

-visit the Creators ists.
-Syndicate Web page at www.creators.com.